NCEP Home > NCO Home > Systems Integration Branch > Restricted Data Information|

 WCOSS users who consent to join a special UNIX group (rstprod).
 Such consent

 is implied once a user registers to obtain access to the restricted data as

-NCEP CCS users, who are granted access to restricted data, are responsible
+NCEP WCOSS users, who are granted access to restricted data, are responsible

 to ensure that any copies of the data they make (whether exact or reformatted)

 retain the restricted access that is applied to the data by NCEP Central

 Operations.
 In most cases this is accomplished by ensuring the group ownership